-You would be taxed on the profit made, if you are trading the forex and not just holding onto it for a few years.
+You would be taxed on the profit made if you are trading the forex and not just holding onto it for a few years.
+Forex Trading for the purposes of making a profit and not to hold as an investment will be treated as revenue, i.e. the same as Self Employed/ Independent Contractor/ Freelancer.
 The rate at which the profit would be taxed is based on the rest of your income.
 The profit is added to your other income and then applied against the tax tables to calculate what your tax payable is.
-Remember you will only pay tax on the income from trading and not from money which just sits in the account earning interest.
-That interest would be subject to tax, but only if it is greater than R22 800 per year.
+Remember you will only pay tax on the income from trading and not from money that just sits in the account earning interest.
+That interest would be subject to tax, but only if it is greater than R23 800 per year.

 The currency traded in is in dollars and I have not transferred any amount to my bank account yet(profit that is), I keep trading on with the profits.
 So would the tax be applicable only when I transfer it into a bank account?
 There is no interest that is collected while it stays on in the forex account.

-(just by the way,its an online account, and I do the trading myself as an amature in my spare time).
+(just by the way, it's an online account, and I do the trading myself as an amateur in my spare time).

-SARS have had a difficulty monitoring this type of income earning activity.
-On your tax return you need to complete the on local business section and put in all your income - you will complete the gross income for the total amount received and then cost of sales for what you actually started with.
-Ideally you should keep a running spreadsheet so you can calculate exactly what the overall effect was, but you would have the amount contributed as the "cost of sales" and the year end balance as the gross income amount.
+On your tax return you need to complete the local business/self-employed section and put in all your income - you will complete the gross income for the total amount received and then cost of sales for what you actually started with.
+Ideally, you should keep a running spreadsheet so you can calculate exactly what the overall effect was, but you would have the amount contributed as the "cost of sales" and the year-end balance as the gross income amount.
 Remember as well that you can deduct any other expenses that relate to earning this income, but these expenses must relate to the income and not be of a personal nature.
-You would include those in the next page of the return.
+You would include those on the next page of the return.
 The dollar amount would need to be translated at the SARS average rate for the year, which you can find on their website - http://www.sars.gov.za/home.asp?pid=54666